Ahn Cheol-soo: LGBT rights

 Ahn has stated he opposes the legalization of same-sex marriage, although in a more detailed article on broadcasting network SBS' website, he said that same-sex marriage needs to be achieved through social discussion.
 Asked whether he was willing to attend the Queer Parade, he answered to the effect that "the right to refuse should also be respected."

 Philanthropy

 In December 2011, Ahn has expressed his willingness to donate half of his shares in AhnLab for the education of children from low-income families.
 He owns 37.1 percent of AhnLab shares, and as of 9 December 2011, the value of the shares to be donated is about 250 billion won ($218 million).

 Personal life

 In 1988 Ahn married Kim Mi-kyung, who is currently a professor at the Seoul National University College of Medicine.
-They live in Seongnam, and share daughter.
+They live in Seongnam, and have a daughter.

 Ahn competes in marathons, and has participated in the Seoul International Marathon six times, as of 2025.